deepaksreedhark/craigbampton-tomirvine-port/README.md

 # craigbampton-tomirvine-port
-Python 3.0 port for the Craig-Bampton Method Code by Tom Irvine
+Python 3.x port for the Craig-Bampton Method Matlab scripts by Tom Irvine